feranmiabiodun/feranmiabiodun/README.md

 ### About Me

-I am a Data Scientist with a diverse background, transitioning from the world of arts and entertainment to the realm of data science.
+I am a Data Scientist/Analyst with a diverse background, transitioning from the world of arts and entertainment to the realm of data science.
 My passion lies in data, AI, and solving complex problems.
 I am dedicated to collaborating and making a significant impact in the field of data science.

 ### Projects